Criminal Psychology Schools and Colleges in the U.S.

 How to Select A Criminal Psychology School

-A bachelor's or master's degree alone is of little value to a prospective criminal psychologist, since professional state licensure guidelines typically require individuals to hold a doctoral degree in the criminal/forensic psychology field.
-However, because doctoral programs in criminal psychology tend to have competitive admissions standards, students may benefit from seeking schools that offer a solid undergraduate or graduate program in this area of study.
+- A bachelor's or master's degree alone is of little value to a prospective criminal psychologist, since professional state licensure guidelines typically require individuals to hold a doctoral degree in the criminal/forensic psychology field.

 Criminal Psychology Program Overviews

 Students can gain introductory knowledge of the criminal psychology field by earning a bachelor's degree in forensic psychology or criminal justice.
 Subjects covered at the undergraduate level include personality assessment, evaluation of offenders and psychopathology.
 Students may take courses on topics such as: